 High Shoals Waterfall

 Following a series of waterfalls, this hike is a popular, easy hike in the Chattahoochee Forest.
 At only 2.6 miles this short hike is perfect to pair with a longer hike or a great way to spend a morning on your North Georgia vacation.
 There are viewing platforms at various places along the trail so you can stop and enjoy the majesty of the waterfalls.
-Access to the trail is off of Forest Road 283 near Unicoi Road; not far from the Helen, Georgia cabins.
+Access to the trail is off of Forest Road 283 near Unicoi Road; not far from many of the cabin rentals in Helen.

 Unicoi State Park

 Located just outside of town, Unicoi State Park is home to several different hiking and mountain climbing trails.
 This variety ensures that there is the perfect hike for every visitor.
 The Frog Pond Nature Trail is a 1/3 mile loop and is perfect for beginning hikers or families with small children.
 The Lake Trail is longer but is mostly flat and is a great hike for viewing leaves in the fall.
 The Unicoi/Helen Trail is the most difficult hike at three miles one way.

 Completing a hike is an incredible experience.
 As a visitor to the trails please follow basic safety and etiquette guidelines to ensure you're doing your part to maintain the majestic outdoors.

 Always stay on the trail.
 Be careful not to venture off into unmarked land and avoid shortcutting the switchbacks.